GitBolt/axiol/DOCS.md

 ## Karma
 Help command: ```.help karma```</br>
 <img src="https://cdn.discordapp.com/attachments/843519647055609856/865987550325506108/unknown.png" width=280> </br>
-By default this plugin is disabled, very similar to leveling the only difference being users earn points for being nice!
+By default this plugin is disabled, very similar to leveling the only difference being members earn points for being nice!

 #### .karma <user>
   Shows the karma of the user!
-If the user is not defined then the karma of the person who used the command is shown, depending on the user's karma and average a small description about the performence is also there!
+If the user is not defined then the karma of the person who used the command is shown, depending on the user's karma average, a small description about the performence is also there!

 #### .karmaboard
   Shows the karma board!
-This also shows the average server karma and has a format very similar to leveling leaderboard, the person who used the command can move to different pages using the arrow reactions in the embed:
+This also shows the average guild karma and has a format very similar to leveling leaderboard, the person who used the command can move to different pages using the arrow reactions in the embed:
 ```
   * ◀️ for first page
   * ⬅️ for previous page
   * ➡️ for next page
   * ▶️ for last page
 ```

 #### .kblacklist <channel>
-  This blacklists a channel with karma therefore any member messaging anything won't gain any karma, by default no channels are blacklisted
+  This blacklists a channel with karma therefore any member messaging anything in that channel won't gain any karma, by default no channels are blacklisted.

 #### .kwhitelist <channel>
-  By default all channels are blacklisted therefore giving users karma based on their messages, if any channel has been blacklisted using the command above then they can be whitelisted again using this command.
+  By default all channels are blacklisted therefore giving members karma based on their messages, if any channel has been blacklisted using the previous command then they can be whitelisted again using this command.

 ## Leveling